IBM-Bluemix-Docs/mass-data-migration/move-data.md

 ## Using `rclone`
 {: #using-rclone}

-[rclone](https://rclone.org/){: external} is a command line tool that works with a large number of backend storage systems, such as Cloud Object Storage, Amazon Simple Storage Service (Amazon S3), and Microsoft Azure Blobstores.
+[rclone](https://rclone.org/){: external} is a command-line tool that works with a large number of backend storage systems, such as Cloud Object Storage, Amazon Simple Storage Service (Amazon S3), and Microsoft Azure Blobstores.

 With `rclone`, moving data between Cloud Object Storage and the file system works similar to using a standard copy command.
 For example, you can copy all data from a bucket to the local directory (backed by File, Block, or local drives) by running the following command: